northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 ***********
 Using Slurm
 ***********
-.. contents:: Table of Contents
-   :depth: 4

 Overview
 ========
-Slurm (Simple Linux Utility for Resource Management) is an open-source job scheduler and resource manager developed at Lawrence Livermore National Laboratory and is widely-used in high-performance computing (HPC) environments, including academic and research institutions, government labs, and private industry.
+Slurm (Simple Linux Utility for Resource Management) is an open-source job scheduler and resource manager developed at Lawrence Livermore National Laboratory and is widely-used in high-performance computing (HPC) environments, including academic and research institutions, government labs, and industry.
 Slurm is designed to efficiently allocate and reasonably manage resources (e.g., CPUs, memory, GPUs) among multiple users and jobs, and is known for its scalability, reliability, and flexibility.

 Slurm provides features to support the efficient management of HPC resources, including job submission, scheduling, prioritization, and accounting.
 For example, Slurm allows users to submit jobs and request resources and manages the allocation and distribution of resources across the cluster.
 Slurm can also handle job dependencies, allowing users to define dependencies between jobs and specify when specific jobs should start.